2006 ] 2007 ] 2008 ] 2009 ] 2010 ]

 We provided hands on activities for teachers and chaperones to try while the middle-school girls they brought participated in science career workshops.

-To Fold a Mockingbird
+One Book, One Michiana: To Kill a Mockingbird

 Apr 27, 2010

-The St. Joseph County Public Library organized a series of community events relating to the book "To Kill a Mockingbird".
+The St. Joseph County Public Library organized a series of community events relating to the book To Kill a Mockingbird.
 We participated by teaching children to fold mockingbirds during this event.

 First Fridays -- Kids Night